 "The lectures featured a lot of interaction between professors and students"

-Our Faculty hosts also students from Ceepus program.
-The application deadline for the program is getting closer and if you are still thinking of whether you should apply or not maybe this interview with Teodora from Belgrade, who was a Ceepus student at the Facultly of Administraion will change your mind.
+Our Faculty host also students from Ceepus Programe.
+The application deadline for the programe is getting near and if you are still thinking of wether you should apply or not maybe this interview with Teodora from Belgrade, who was hosting at the Facultly of Administraion will change your mind.

 Why did you decide to attend Ceepus course at the Faculty of Administration in Ljubljana?